gbhattacharjee/sobol/README.rst

   | parameters) and scalar outputs (the expected cost of road network performance over a set of earthquake rupture
   | scenarios).

+These methods should be applicable to other networks and performance metrics of interest, provided they meet the criteria outlined in the paper associated with this repository (Bhattacharjee and Baker TBD).

 How can I use **sobol**?
 ========================